 You have to place your bins in front of your house the evening before the collecting date so that the collectors can empty the bins the following morning.

+I know, I know!
 It sounds very complicated in the beginning.
-However, with a little routine one gets used to it.
-And before you realise you will find yourself tearing off the clear plastic off your carton packaging and disposing it in two different bins.
+However, with a little routine, you will get used to it.
+And before you realise you will find yourself tearing off the clear plastic from your carton packaging and disposing of in two different bins.

 Colour is the Key